aspnetzero/documents/docs/en/Core-Mvc-Sign-In-Without-Specifying-Tenant.md

   }
   ```

-Then your project will be able to use without specifying tenant.
+Then your users will be able to login without specifying a tenant.

 #### More